Joint Cooperative and Non-Cooperative Localization in WSNs with Distributed Scaled Proximal ADMM Algorithms: (Proof of Theorem )

 Since the right-hand side of equation (\ref{a810}) is bounded, we conclude that the sequence $\{ \| \mathbf{z}_i^t \| \}_{t \geq 1}$ is bounded for all \( i \in \mathcal{N} \).

 3. Rearranging the terms in equation (\ref{a85}) and taking the norm yields:

-The first inequality above holds because equation (\ref{a83}) indicates that the smallest eigenvalue of $\mathbf{A}_i \mathbf{A}_i^T$ is 1.
+The first inequality above holds because the smallest eigenvalue of $\mathbf{A}_i \mathbf{A}_i^T$ is 1.
 The second inequality follows from the triangle inequality.
 Since the right-hand side of the second inequality in equation (\ref{a811}) is bounded, it follows that the sequence $\{\boldsymbol{\lambda}_i^t\}_{t \geq 1}$ is bounded for all $i \in \mathcal{N}$.

 4. By the triangle inequality, we have

 Since the right-hand side is bounded, the sequence $\{\tilde{\mathbf{z}}_i^t\}_{t \geq 1}$ is also bounded for all $i \in \mathcal{N}$. $ \Box$

 \textbf{Lemma A.8.3 (Bounded Subgradient)} Assume the sequence $\{\mathbf{s}^t = (\mathbf{z}^t, \mathbf{w}^t, \boldsymbol{\lambda}^t)\}_{t \geq 0}$ is generated by Algorithm \ref{al1}, where $\kappa_1$, $\kappa_2$, $c$, and $\rho$ are the parameters in the potential function $\mathcal{P}$.
 Then the following holds: